 New Zealand is the perfect holiday destination for a young family.
-You can enjoy the beautiful scenery of t the North Island and participate in a wide range of family fun activities and entertainment together.
+You can enjoy the beautiful scenery of the North Island and participate in a wide range of family fun activities and entertainment together.

 This is a trip for families with children of a young age and ability.
 We make sure you will see our highlights and provide you with a uniquely personal and flexible experience for the whole family.
 At Hot Water Beach, where you can dig your own personal spa pool in the sand.
 Take a road trip around Middle Earth and pretend to be a Hobbit.
-Learn about our farm environment and local animal at a real working farm.Plan Your Tour
+Learn about our farm environment and local animals at a real working farm.Plan Your Tour

 Private guided tour 9 nights